-This itinerary is structured in a way that you leave from Kuta (or wherever you are staying) in the early morning and take a scooter (or driver) to Ubud.
+This itinerary is structured in a way that you leave from Kuta (or wherever you are staying) in the early morning and take a scooter (or hire a private driver for the day) to Ubud.
 After exploring the little town and its surroundings for a while you’ll head back in the general direction of Kuta and make some more stops along the way.

 While not all the attractions on this day-trip are actually in Ubud they fit into the itinerary well and give you a good variety of things to do so it doesn’t get too boring.